BONZZ'S GUIDE TO TRADE SKILLS

 .

-If you note any errors, misspellings, item name errors, misinformation or anything that needs addressing on this page -- PLEASE let me know!
-E-Mail me here (click here)!
+If you note any errors, misspellings, item name errors, misinformation or anything that needs addressing on this page -- PLEASE let me know via an in-game EQ Message (Bonzz on the Bertoxxulous server), or post on Bonzz's Discord Server!

 HOME